DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation.md

 - **Offset company** - ability to offset to a different legal entity (intercompany).
 - **Offset account type** - select ledger to offset to an expense or income ledger account.
 - **Sales tax group** - only enabled for offset type ledger.
 If an intercompany offset company is selected, our field will provide tax drop-down options from the applicable intercompany legal entity.
+For current legal entity company offsets, std's tax field is utilised.
 - **Item sales tax group** - only enabled for offset type ledger.
 If an intercompany offset company is selected, our field will provide tax drop-down options from the applicable intercompany legal entity.
+For current legal entity company offsets, std's tax field is utilised.

 #### Bank